 This is a lengthy process.
 Please be patient.
-If all goes well with a proposal for new classes or any modifications, the adoption of Curriculog and Acalog allows the university to make these curriculum updates in a timelier manner.
+If all goes well with a proposal for new classes or any modifications, the adoption of Modern Campus Curriculum and Modern Campus Catalog allows the university to make these curriculum updates in a timelier manner.
 Curriculum changes approved by the December Senate meeting will appear four months later in the April catalog.
 New classes approved by the December Senate meeting can be offered in the following Fall semester.
-Curriculum submissions that are not approved in time will need to be reentered into Curriculog in the next cycle and this will delay changes for an academic year.
+Curriculum submissions that are not approved in time will need to be reentered into Modern Campus Curriculum in the next cycle and this will delay changes for an academic year.
 The process for new degree programs is much longer.
 New degree programs, if all goes well, can still take anywhere from 2-3 years to be available for new students.
 New degree programs must appear in CalState Apply so that new students can apply for admission, but this process cannot happen without full campus, Board of Trustees, Chancellor's Office, and WSCUC approval.
 The Board of Trustees only considers curriculum twice a year and WSCUC approval can take up to 9 months.
 Please be patient.

-Although the deadlines and general calendar apply to all curriculum proposals, timing of your submission and the probability it will be completed by the December deadline is heavily dependent on the type of proposal under consideration, especially given that the Senate in Fall 2022 passed an expediated process for undergraduate course modifications where the impact of those modifications are limited to one college.
+Although the deadlines and general calendar apply to all curriculum proposals, timing of your submission and the probability it will be completed by the December deadline is heavily dependent on the type of proposal under consideration, especially given that the Senate in Fall 2022, passed an expediated process for undergraduate course modifications where the impact of those modifications are limited to one college.
+This process was extended to certain graduate course modifications in Fall 2024.

-Minor Course Modifications: Generally, the review path for undergraduate course modifications involving only the initiating college's curriculum will no longer include the Undergraduate Curriculum Committee.
-Proposals approved by the College Dean (or designee) following review by the college using their internal processes will be sent simultaneously to the Senate Executive Committee, Undergraduate Curriculum Committee, and Undergraduate Council.
+Minor Course Modifications: Generally, the review path for course modifications involving only the initiating college's curriculum will no longer include the Undergraduate or Graduate Curriculum Committee.
+Proposals approved by the College Dean (or designee) following review by the college using their internal processes will be sent simultaneously to the Senate Executive Committee, Undergraduate or Graduate Curriculum Committee, and Undergraduate or Graduate Council.
 Unless objections arise, curriculum proposals will then be included in the Senate report as an information item.